OSGeo/OSGeoLive-doc/en/overview/mapwindow_overview.rst

 * Friendly graphical user interface:

     * identify/select features,
-    * edit/view/search attributes,
     * on the fly projection,
-    * print layout,
     * feature labeling,
     * change vector and raster symbology,
+    * shapefile editor,
+    * geodatabase support,
     * and more ...

-* Easy Viewing of many Vector and Raster Formats:
+* Easy viewing of many vector and raster formats:

     * most vector formats: including ESRI shapefiles, MapInfo, SDTS and GML,
     * raster formats such as digital elevation models, aerial photography or landsat imagery,
-    * Tiles services, like OpenStreetMap, ArcGIS Online.
+    * Tiles services, like OpenStreetMap, ArcGIS Online, Google maps.

-* Create, edit and export spatial data using:

-    * digitizing tools for shapefile format,
-    * the georeferencer plugin,
-    * GPS tools to import and export GPX format, convert other GPS formats to GPX, or down/upload directly to a GPS unit.

-* Perform spatial analysis using plugins:

-    * map algebra,
-    * terrain analysis,
-    * hydrologic modeling (TauDEM),
-    * network analysis,
-    * and many others.

-* Extensible plugin architecture:

-    * Plug-in architecture makes it easy to add additional functionality to MapWindow.
-Plug-ins can be written in any .NET language (C#, VB.NET) using Visual Studio Pro or the free SharpDevelop or Visual Studio Express.

 * ActiveX control:

     * Uses an ActiveX control written in C++.
 This control can be used in custom applications written in languages like VB6, C++, C#, VB.NET, and Delphi, and can be used in MS-Office products like MS-Access and MS-Excel.

 Implemented Standards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * OGC Standards:
-    * WMS (v1.1, v1.3)
+    * TMS
-    * WFS v1.1 (through a separate plug-in)
     * Web Map Tile Service (WMTS)
     * GML